VarysEllyrion/IC_Addons/IC_Addons/IC_ClaimDailyPlatinum_Extra/README.md

 The second section of the addon determines whether the script will try to claim the rewards from Trials of Mount Tiamat.

 The timer for it is initialised to check 2 minutes after starting the Gem Farm script.
+After that it gets complicated.
-If a Trial is not running then it will check every 8 hours.
-If a Trial is running it will calculate how long before Tiamat dies based on her current HP and total DPS and check again after half that much time or 8 hours (whichever is shorter).
+- If the Trial is not running then it will check every 8 hours.
+- If the Trial is in the lobby it will check every 10 minutes.
+- If the Trial is running it will calculate how long before Tiamat dies based on her current HP and total DPS and check again after half that much time or 8 hours (whichever is shorter).

 This is all to try to make sure it will claim the reward at most a couple of minutes after the Trial ends - and that it can cope with DPS changes as players do more damage and complete their daily goals.

 This section contains the status of the current Trial.

+This setting is on by default.

+> [!NOTE]
-If it says `Tiamat Dies in:` then that time is estimated based on Tiamat's health and the trials' total DPS when the previous check happened.
+> If the status says `Tiamat Dies in:` then that time is *estimated* based on Tiamat's health and the total DPS when the previous check happened.
 Depending on how long ago that check was - the time could be very inaccurate.

-This setting is on by default.

 ___